ashita03/LLM-SmartATS/README.md

 * 📄 Resume Review: Upload a PDF resume and receive AI-based feedback on how to improve it.
 * ✍🏻 Cover Letter Generator: Automatically generate a customized cover letter tailored to a specific job description.
+* 👩‍💻 Networking (Email Generator): Drafts an email that elaborates skills and experience relevant to the role applying to.
+This can be used to reach out to recruiters or other organization members.
 * 🔄 Multipage App: Navigate between different features (Resume Review, Cover Letter Generator) easily using the sidebar.
 * 🛠 AI-Powered: Uses state-of-the-art AI to analyze resumes and generate cover letters.